grafana/metrictank/docs/installation-deb.md

 ## Set up statsd

-Metrictank needs statsd or a statsd-compatible agent for its instrumentation.
+While optional, we highly recommend installing statsd or a statsd-compatible agent for instrumentation, so you can get insights into what's going on.
+To disable, set `statsd-enabled` to false in the configuration.

-It will refuse to start if nothing listens on the configured `statsd-addr`.
+Metrictank will refuse to start if `statsd-enabled` is true and nothing listens on the configured `statsd-addr`.

 You can install the official [statsd](https://github.com/etsy/statsd) (see its installation instructions) or an alternative.
 We recommend [raintank/statsdaemon](https://github.com/raintank/statsdaemon).